dshcheung/WDI_HK_9/04-server-applications/rails-sessions-custom-auth-lesson/readme.md

 The first method `current_user` will return a user object if there is a user_id in the session cookie or will return `nil`.

-The syntax `||=` means that if the instance variable on the left of the sign is anything different than `nil`, the return value from `User.find(session[:user_id])` will be assigned, otherwise, the original value assigned to the variable will be kept.
-We call this 'conditional assignment'.
+> **Ruby Conditional assignment**
+>
+> a ||= b
+> The `||=` operator will check if `a` is anything different than `nil`
+> - if it is: return value from `b`
+> - otherwise: keep value of `a`

 The second method `logged_in?` will always return a boolean - this is  why we use a `?` in the method name - and will just convert the value returned by `current_user` to a boolean.

 Because these methods are in the `ApplicationController` and all the controllers in our app inherit from `ApplicationController`, we will now be able to use them in all controllers.

+#### Updating Views

 At the top of controller, there is the line `helper_method :current_user`, this means that we can call the method `current_user` in the views.
 This is really helpful to show information about the user in the views.
 For example, if a user is on their profile, you could add a conditional displaying an 'Edit Your Profile' link if the user viewing the page is the current user.

 Now we should probably show some information in the layout, and we'll be able to change this this information depending on if user is logged-in or not.
 If the user is logged, in we will show a welcome message with the user email and a link to log-out, otherwise we will show two links, one for sign-in and another one for sign-up.

 In the layout, before the `<%= yield %>`, add: